Learn How to Install an Electrical Transformer

 - All windings should be checked for continuity.

-- An insulation resistance test shall be made prior to energizing the electrical transformer.
+- An insulation resistance test shall be made before energizing the electrical transformer.

 - Before energizing any 3-phase electrical transformer compare the line to ground and line-to-line voltages, they should be similar.